 There’s also the opportunity to grab a free press release template that gives you a handy structure to follow.

 When seeking publicity for your photography business, take my advice in this article so that you don’t make any of these common mistakes.
 Many other photographers do!

 Once you have secured a press mention, be sure to tell as many people as possible.
 This is not the time to be shy!

 In this article, I share the reasons why I believe that you should be promoting your media coverage, plus I list six ways that you can do this.
 The moral of the story is, be loud and proud about your press coverage and don’t be afraid to share it with everyone you know.

-Want help with using PR to promote your business?
+Want help with using PR to promote your photography business?

 After reading these articles, I hope you’ll be interested in the idea of using the media to promote your business.
-But, if you don’t want to do it alone, take a look at the two PR consultancy services I offer;
+But, if you don’t want to do it alone, I can help!

-Or gain free tips and advice in my free Facebook group for professional photographers.
+Do also come and join my free Facebook group for professional photographers!